ethanabrooks/dissertation/bellman-update-networks.typ

 20,000 heldout policies.
 As the upper-left graph of @fig:root-mean-sq-error illustrates, we observe a significant gap between training accuracy and test accuracy, as measured by root mean-square error.
-In addition, we observe that test error mostly plateaus after update 100,000, even as train error continues to decrease, indicating that all learning after this point entails memorization.
+In addition, we observe that test error mostly plateaus after update 100,000, even as training error continues to decrease, indicating that all learning after this point entails memorization.
 In the right two graphs of @fig:root-mean-sq-error, we randomly omit $1/4$ and $1/2$ of the state-action pairs from the input.
 As the figures demonstrate, the gap between training and testing widens slightly and the extent of memorization increases.

 ==== Does value prediction with a Bellman Update Network mitigate overfitting?
 In the lower half of @fig:root-mean-sq-error, we compare values estimated by the Bellman Update Network.
-Note that the "test" lines in @fig:root-mean-sq-error describe error for the _full_ value estimate produced by $delta_max$ steps of iteration (following the procedure described in @sec:train-tabular), not the the error for a single Bellman update.
+Note that the "test" lines in @fig:root-mean-sq-error describe error for the _full_ value estimate produced by $delta_max$ steps of iteration (following the procedure described in @sec:train-tabular), not the error for a single Bellman update.
 As the figure demonstrates, test error continues to diminish along with the training error, long after the test error for the $delta_max$ model has plateaued.
 While we observe a slight diminution in